 Closing out the night, the Red Hot Chili Peppers reminded everyone why they’re still headlining material, even if Anthony Kiedis’ wore basically the same outfit he did when he performed at US Bank last year.
 Their funk-rock energy was a perfect nightcap to a weekend that somehow managed to thread the needle between acts of both nostalgia and relevance.

 The festival’s organizers (who are the same folks behind Lollapalooza) clearly know a thing or two about keeping the masses happy.
-Free water stations were plentiful, security was more “cool parents handing you water” than “bouncer whose only goal is to find and put out your joints,” and the wristband tech kept lines moving faster than you could say “I need another $18 cocktail.”
+Free water stations were plentiful, security was more “Friends handing you water” than “Bouncer whose only goal is to find and put out your joints,” and the wristband tech kept lines moving faster than you could say “I need another $18 cocktail.”

 Speaking of which, if there was a sour note to be found, it was in the pricing.
 Those $18+ cocktails and $70 hoodies had us checking our bank accounts more often than the 20 band lineup.
 And while we’re nitpicking – next year – we would love it if organizers could throw in some local food trucks.
 After all, Nothing says “Minnesota Yacht Club” quite like a Chicago Dog, and Hibachi Burritos.